kuszewski/iris-k3s/README.md

 ### Pre-requisites

 Before you install k3d, you'll need to install docker and the kubernetes control tool, kubectl.
 For MacOS users, installation is easier if you have brew installed (https://brew.sh/).
-For Windows users, chocolaty is similarly helpful (https://chocolatey.org/).
+For Windows users, chocolatey is similarly helpful (https://chocolatey.org/).
+So, please make sure you have those tools installed.

 Kubernetes, like many systems, is command-line oriented, so you'll want to have your shell handy.

 1. Install Docker.
 If you don't have it already, you can get it from here  https://www.docker.com/products/docker-desktop
 2. Install kubectl.
 If you haven't used kubernetes yet, you probably don't have kubectl installed on your machine.
-Here are the full instructions:  https://kubernetes.io/docs/tasks/tools/install-kubectl/
+Follow the full instructions here:  https://kubernetes.io/docs/tasks/tools/install-kubectl/

 ### Installing k3d